My desk has spaghetti on it

 In piles near the edges of the desk

-Poised like the ships teetering on the edge of the flat world
+Poised like the ships teetering on the edge of the

 They tell me things